saleor/saleor/docs/architecture/graphql.rst

 .. note::

-    The GraphQL API is in the early version, it is not fully optimized against database queries and some mutations or queries may be missing.
+    The GraphQL API is in the early version.
+It is not yet fully optimized against database queries and some mutations or queries may be missing.

 Saleor provides a GraphQL API which allows to query and modify the shop's data in an efficient and flexible manner.

 Learn more about GraphQL language and its concepts on the `official website <https://graphql.org>`_.

 Endpoint
 --------
 API is available under ``/graphql`` endpoint.
-Requests must be sent using HTTP POST method and ``application/json`` content type.
+Requests must be sent using HTTP ``POST`` method and ``application/json`` content type.

-With the ``DEBUG=True`` setting enabled, Saleor exposes an interactive GraphQL editor under ``/graphql``, that allows to access the API from the browser
+With the ``DEBUG=True`` setting enabled, Saleor exposes an interactive GraphQL editor under ``/graphql``, that allows accessing the API from the browser.
-You can perform queries normally, however you need to log in to an account with proper permissions to run mutations and query for restricted data.

 Example Query
 -------------

-Quering for data in GraphQL can be very easy with tool GraphiQL, which can be used from a web browser.
+Querying for data in GraphQL can be very easy with tool GraphiQL, which can be used from a web browser.

 Here is an example query that fetches three products: